srsalina/simple-linux-diagnostic/README.md

 # Linux Diagnostic Tool

 A Bash script to collect system diagnostics for troubleshooting.
+Works with zsh.

 ## Features
 - Storage utilization